ingxfm/ingxfm.github.io/content/blog/How_to_read_a_book_MA.md

 Entertainment and facts gathering was all that I was doing while reading since my childhood until now, instead of reading.
 There is nothing wrong with reading for amusement, but I was not lifting myself as much as I could "from understanding less to understanding more".

-For this purpose, one must choose books that are above our head (specially those kinds of books).
-Books that you would read over and over and each time learn something new.
+For this purpose, we must choose books that are above our head (specially those kinds of books).
+Books that we would read over and over and each time learn something new.
 These books are different for each person.
 It’s not so important to read widely, but to read a few books deeply is paramount.

 The framework proposed in this book divides reading in several levels: elementary, inspectional, analytical and syntopical.